shadow-syndicate/contracts/README.md

 # RoachNFT

 Base NFT storage.
 Stores token ownership, genomes, parents.
-Tokens are created in Egg stage.
+Tokens are created during the Egg stage.
 This contract is non-upgradable.

 ```